 Of-course Chicken Biryani is my absolute favorite of the lot, which is why it’s the recipe I am sharing first.
 And Instant Pot is now my new favorite way to make Chicken Biryani.
 Which is why I hope you’ll try this Instant Pot Chicken Biryani recipe, because I know you’ll love it too!

-Ingredients to Make Chicken Biryani
+Ingredients to Marinate Chicken for Biryani

-Ingredient notes:
+Ingredient notes

-How to Make Chicken Biryani in the Instant Pot
+Other Ingredients to Make Chicken Biryani

 Instant Pot Chicken Biryani – Step by Step

-- Mix everything well, and ensure to press all the rice under the water.
+- Then add in the soaked and strained basmati rice, and mix it in, and here ensure to press all the rice under the water.

-- Pressure cook for 6 minutes on high pressure.
-And once the cooking cycle is complete, wait for 10 minutes, before manually releasing all the pressure from the pot.
+- When the cooking cycle is complete, let the pressure release normally for 10 minutes, then manually release all the pressure from the pot, and open the lid.

 Instant Pot Chicken Biryani is ready to serve!